globulion/slv/USAGE.md

 0 1
 @DATA
 ```
-The `@` delimiter specifies varying text pattern for various input files (`chk` file name or
+The `@` delimiter specifies varying text pattern for various input files:
+- `@CHK` for `chk` file names (*Gaussian* checkpoint files; relevant if *Gaussian* input mode is choosen)
-displaced coordinates due to finite different procedures).
+- `@DATA` for displaced coordinates due to finite different procedures.
+- `@FRAG` for specifying fragments (optional; see later)
 The rest of a template is not changing.
 You can freely modify the content of template file accordingly to your needs.
+In the case of *Gamess* input mode
+the `gamess.templ` files is created instead.

 If you want to create normal coordinate displacements for a selected mode create the directory for them, e.g.:
 ```